arader/zshadow/README.md

 zero dependencies on a FreeBSD system.
 No installation is necessary, just copy the script down and you can start using it.

 **zshadow** is meant for people with a simple goal: anyone that has a collection of ZFS datasets that wants to replicate them.
 The script is designed to support this goal in a number of flexible ways.

-For example, say you have a pool named 'tank', and you want every dataset in that pool except one to go to a remote machine for safe keeping, **zshadow** supports that.
+For example, say you have a pool named 'tank' and you want every dataset in that pool except one to go to a remote machine for safe keeping, **zshadow** supports that.

 ## Concepts
 The concepts used by **zshadow** are meant to be easily understood.
 A complicated backup strategy is never a good idea.
 To that end, **zshadow** uses a concept of 'tagging' datasets for sending.

 ### Tags
 A **tag** is a named set of configuration options used for sending datasets.
 For